yeephycho/Fast_Spatial_Convolution/README.md

 - Plain old implementation
 - BLAS implementation
 - With SSE support
+- With NEON support on ARM
 - With OpenMP support
 - With OpenCL support
 - With memory alignment

+Data type will mainly focus on the 32-bit float number or 16-bit float number, cause these two kinds of data type, as far as I know, are most import to the convolutional neural network.

+There are a lot of factors will affect the profiling, this project will only take the calculation time into account, time spend on other necessary part will not be included such as OpenCL create platform or command queue, but memory copy from CPU to GPU will be included when showing the result.